Judge Teodosio's Staff

 Judge Thomas A. Teodosio graduated from The University of Akron with a Bachelor of Arts Degree in 1979.
 Thereafter, he received a Juris Doctor Degree from The University of Akron School of Law in 1982.
 That same year Judge Teodosio was admitted to the Ohio bar as well as the bar for the United States District Court, Northern District of Ohio and the United States Court of Appeals, Sixth Circuit.
 In 1986 he was authorized to practice before the United States Supreme Court.Prior to beginning his judicial career, Judge Teodosio was in the private practice of law for 25 years.
-He was a partner in the law firm of Teodosio, Manos & Ward where he started his legal career in 1982.
-His law practice was general in nature, but focused heavily on trial work, both civil and criminal, including capital litigation.
+He was a partner in the law firm of Teodosio, Manos & Ward, where he started his legal career in 1982.
+His law practice was general in nature, but focused heavily on trial work, both civil and criminal.
 While in private practice, he served on the Summit County Trial Lawyers Association Board of Trustees and was a member of the Ohio Academy of Trial Lawyers.
 As an attorney, Judge Teodosio participated in programs that provided pro-bono legal services at the Hospice Care Center and through the Western Reserve Volunteer Legal Services.

 In November 2000, Judge Teodosio was elected to serve on Summit County Council and won re-election in 2004.
 He was elected as President of Council in 2003 and was twice chosen to serve as Vice President.
 While on Council, he chaired the Finance, Public Works and Public Safety Committees and served as Vice Chairman of the Planning, Buildings and Economic Development Committee.
 As a Councilman, Judge Teodosio chaired the Summit County Predatory Lending Task Force and sponsored many pieces of legislation, including the creation of the Summit County Office of Consumer Affairs.

-In addition to his regular general division docket, Judge Teodosio presides over the Summit County Felony Drug Court which is now named "The Turning Point Program".
-The Turning Point Program is a separate, specialized docket in which non-violent, drug-dependent offenders plead guilty to their offenses and are then provided intense, court-supervised treatment over an 18-24 month period with random drug testing and mandatory substance abuse/mental health programming.
-In 2008, the Court was awarded a federal SAMHSA grant that has resulted in the addition of enhanced programming available to Turning Point Program Clients, including employment services, cognitive skills programming, mental health screening, crisis intervention counseling, anger management classes, family education programming and financial management classes.
-Participants must have police and prosecutor approval prior to entering the program.
-In order to graduate from the program, participants must abstain from the use of alcohol and drugs and otherwise demonstrate that they have become rehabilitated and are prepared to serve as a positive influence on our community.
-If the offender successfully completes the Program, their "guilty" plea is vacated and the case is dismissed.
+Judge Teodosio presides over serious felony matters and major civil lawsuits.
+In addition to his regular general division docket, Judge Teodosio presides over Summit County's Felony Drug Court known as "THE TURNING POINT PROGRAM".
+The Program is a separate, specialized docket in which non-violent, drug-dependent offenders plead guilty to their offenses and are then provided intense, court-supervised treatment with random drug testing and substance abuse/mental health programming.
+Judge Teodosio has been successful in enhancing the programming that is available to the clients of this Program to include employment services, cognitive skills programming, mental health screening, crisis intervention counseling, anger management classes, family education programming and financial management classes.
+In order to graduate from the Program, participants must abstain from the use of alcohol and drugs and demonstrate that they have become rehabilitated and are prepared to serve as a positive influence on our community.
 Offenders who fail to successfully complete the Program are sentenced on their felony conviction.

-Judge Teodosio's service to the community has been recognized by the YMCA Western Reserve Paul C. Hutchison Service to Youth Award; the "Harold K. Stubbs Humanitarian Award" for Distinguished Service in the Field of Government"; the "Urban Light Award" from The University of Akron Department of Public Administration and Urban Studies for "Service to the Akron Community"; the "Achievement Award" from the Council of Italian American Societies of Summit County; the "2008 Veterans Appreciation Award" from the Veteran Service Commission; and the East Akron Community House 40th Year Celebration of Community Organizing "Citizen's Participation Recognition".
+Judge Teodosio's service to the community has been recognized by the YMCA Western Reserve Paul C. Hutchison Service to Youth Award; the "Harold K. Stubbs Humanitarian Award" for Distinguished Service in the Field of Government"; the "Urban Light Award" from The University of Akron Department of Public Administration and Urban Studies for "Service to the Akron Community"; the "Achievement Award" from the Council of Italian American Societies of Summit County; the "2008 Veterans Appreciation Award" from the Veteran Service Commission; and the East Akron Community House's 40th Year Celebration of Community Organizing "Citizen's Participation Recognition".